RobertRingel/LearningTasks4Programming/Java/05_AbstractClasses/TheManagerIsNotAbstract.md

 ### Solution

 The class AbstractEmployee provides the basic functionality of an employee object by implementing primary attributes, the related getter-, setter-methods and a toString-method.
 The updateSalary-method however is abstract.
 So it is not possible to create objects of the class AbstractEmployee - the class is labelled "abstract".
 Any sub-class of this class needs to implement the updateSalary-method.
 This can be used to implement necessary safety checks when changing an employee's salary.
 The class Manager is a sub-class of AbstractEmployee.
 It implements the updateSalary-method including a manager-related-safety check!
-Furthermore the Manager-class re-implements the setJob-Method in a way, to ensure a Manager-relqated job title.
+Furthermore the Manager-class re-implements the setJob-method in a way, to ensure a Manager-related job title.
 Last but not least the Manager class provides a method to print a business card.
 The main-method demonstrates some key features of this class.

 | **Learning objective**                           | **Task type**   | **Complexity** |
 | ------------------------------------------------ | --------------- | -------------- |